 - (35) Subject to clause (36), an international onshore student may only be reported for Unsatisfactory Course Progress on PRISMS after: - a.
-20 working days has elapsed since the student was informed in writing of the intention to report and the
+20 working days has elapsed since the student was informed in writing of the intention to report and the grounds that form the basis for reporting; and - b. the student was informed in writing of the right to appeal and given details of how to activate the appeals process. - (36) The suspension or cancellation could take effect before the internal appeals process is completed, if the overseas student's health or wellbeing, or the wellbeing of others, is likely to be at risk. - (37) Where the allegation of Unsatisfactory Course Progress is the subject of an appeal, an international onshore student may only be reported for Unsatisfactory Course Progress on PRISMS after: - a. the appeals process, including any external appeal, has been finalised or foregone by the student; and - b. the student remained enrolled during the appeals process. - (38) If a student's enrolment is deferred, suspended or cancelled for unsatisfactory course progress, the student will be advised to seek advice from the Department of Home Affairs on the potential impact to their student visa.

-- grounds that form the basis for reporting; and - b. the student was informed in writing of the right to appeal and given details of how to activate the appeals process. - (36) Where the allegation of Unsatisfactory Course Progress is the subject of an appeal, an international onshore student may only be reported for Unsatisfactory Course Progress on PRISMS after: - a. the appeals process, including any external appeal, has been finalised or foregone by the student; and - b. the student remained enrolled during the appeals process. - (37) When reporting a student on PRISMS, all SCU staff must follow the procedures contained in the PRISMS User Guide.
+(39) When reporting a student on PRISMS, all SCU staff must follow the procedures contained in the PRISMS User Guide.